Javierma/lightwand-texas-edition/README.md

 -Sketchup design: Contains the 3D design of the hardware

 -Lightwand Texas Edition English Guide: The manual to be used to know about the different HW parts, soldering steps, creating PNM images and how to navigate through the different menus

+In order to know how to import the project in Code Composer Studio, configure the project settings and configure interrupts, go to the [wiki page](https://github.com/Javierma/lightwand-texas-edition/wiki)